UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 Then support for assignment will complete the mutable variables support.

 ## Adjusting Existing Variables for Mutation
 Currently the symbol stack in Kaleidoscope stores LLVM Values directly.
-To support mutable values this stack needs to switch to using [Alloca](xref:Llvm.NET.Instructions.Alloca).
+To support mutable values the NamedValues ScopeStack needs to switch to using [Alloca](xref:Llvm.NET.Instructions.Alloca).
 ```C#
 private readonly ScopeStack<Alloca> NamedValues;
 ```

 ### Add CreateEntryBlockAlloca
-To create the alloca instructions in the entry block we'll add a new helper routine to build the instructions in the entry block.
+To create the alloca instructions in the entry block we'll add a new helper routine to build the alloca instructions in the entry block.

 [!code-csharp[CreateEntryBlockAlloca](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#CreateEntryBlockAlloca)]

 ### Update VisitVariableExpression
-The first change to the code generation is to update handling of variable expressions to generate a load through the pointer created with an alloca instruction.
-This is pretty straight forward since the scope map now stores the alloca instructions.
+The first change to the existing code generation is to update handling of variable expressions to generate a load through the pointer created with an alloca instruction.
+This is pretty straight forward since the scope map now stores the alloca instructions for the variable.

 [!code-csharp[VisitVariableExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#VisitVariableExpression)]

 ### Update VisitConditionalExpression
 Now that we have the alloca support we can update the conditional expression handling to remove the need for direct PHI node construction.
 This involves adding a new compiler generated local var for the result of the condition and storing the result value into that location for each side of the branch.
 Then, in the continue block load the value from the location so that it is available as a value for the result of the expression.

 [!code-csharp[VisitConditionalExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#VisitConditionalExpression)]

 ### Update VisitForExpression
 Next up is to update the for loop handling to use the allocas.
 The code is almost identical except for the use of load/store for the variables and removal of the manually generated PHI nodes.

 [!code-csharp[VisitForExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#VisitForExpression)]